-- 53. Carolina Community's final interview score was determined by the scores given by the interview panel in response to nine different questions that were asked during the interview.
+- 53. Sunrise received a score of 52.2% for both its CST and IIH services.
 (Pet.
 Ex.
-1 p.
-3; Ex 2, p 1-3).
-As with the Desk Review, the interview panel used the Likert score of 1-5 for scoring these nine questions.
-(Estes, Vol. 1, pp. 96-97).
-The interview panel was given the same training and guidance on how to score the provider's interview responses set forth in the Findings of Fact above.
-(Johnson, Vol. 1, pp. 40-42). - 54.
+1, p.
+3).
+Sunrise's final interview score was determined by the scores given by the interview panel in response to nine different questions that were asked during the interview.
+(Pet.
+Ex.
+1, pp. 3, 4; Pet.
+Ex.
+7). - 54.
 As with the Desk Review Scores, at the interview a provider's score was not based on objective and identifiable criteria but instead was almost entirely dependent on the subjective experience and expectation of each individual reviewer.
-Merely averaging the divergent scores at any stage of the review does not address the fundamental problem of the subjective scoring.
+Merely averaging the divergent scores at any stage in the review does not address the fundamental problem of the subjective scoring.
 This process does not insure that all providers were being scored in a consistent and fair manner. - 55.
-After Carolina Community was notified it would no longer be a provider, Alliance provided Carolina Community with written justification for the scores it received in the interview process.
-If Carolina Community received a score below 3 Alliance provided specific justifications for why that the score was assigned.
+After Sunrise was notified it would no longer be a provider, Alliance provided Sunrise with written justification for the scores it received in the interview process.
+If Sunrise received a score below 3 Alliance provided specific justifications for why that the score was assigned.
 (Pet.
 Ex.
-1, p.
-4-5).
+1, pp. 3-5).
 If a score of 3 or higher was assigned, Alliance did not provide any justification for the score.
 (Id.).